 The initial consideration is the specific use of the floor when in operation.
-Flooring in areas of high traffic, or where there is the possibility of chemical spillage, will have different requirements to areas of low traffic or where chemical resistance is not a factor.
+Flooring in areas of high traffic, or where there is the possibility of chemical spillage, will need surfaces like epoxy resin from people like resinflooringltd.co.uk.
+Though these floors will have very different requirements to areas of low traffic or where chemical resistance is not a factor.
 Car Park flooring, which might be susceptible to weather exposure, will have different requirements again.

 In all areas where the floor surface is exposed to the possibility of surface water, effective drainage must also be addressed.

 Safety is also an important consideration, with the traction of the flooring installed sufficient to prevent the danger of slippage.
 Some flooring products have an anti-static element, where that might also be an issue.

 Further issues to factor in are durability and maintenance over an operational period of time with relation to cost and logistics, and the visual look or ambience of a floor where it may be a requirement to suit your business branding.